 How Often Should I Feed My Cat?

 If your pet does not suffer from eating disorders or poor metabolism, you can leave it the daily norm of food before going to work.
 However, it would be better to feed your cat in the morning and evening.

 Metabolism in young cats (8–12 months, or up to 1.5–2 years in large breeds) is fast: they can get hungry by the middle of the day.
 Therefore, if you have a young cat at home, you should divide the daily norm into three doses.

 If the cat is prone to gluttony, give her food only in small portions.
 By eating all the food at once, it makes the stomach stretch, which leads to consuming increased volumes of food.
-Such cats are under the risk of indigestion, constipation and kidney problems, especially if they don’t drink enough water.
-Smelly poop is one of the warning sings of digestion problems.
+Such cats are at the risk of indigestion, constipation, and kidney problems, especially if they don’t drink enough water.
+Smelly poop is one of the warning signs of digestion problems.
 You’re welcome to check our guide with foods to solve a smelly poop problem.

-Automatic feeders would be a perfect solution: they serve a certain amount of food by a certain cat feeding schedule.
+Automatic feeders for cats would be a perfect solution: they serve a certain amount of food by a certain cat feeding schedule.
 The biological rhythm of a cat will adapt to the schedule, which is great for both the digestive and nervous systems.
 Overweight cats should eat small portions 4-5 times a day.
-And don’t forget to serve fresh water.
-Also there are feeders for multiple cats that resolve the problems of stealing.
+And don’t forget to serve freshwater.
+Also, there are feeders for multiple cats that resolve the problems of stealing.

 Note that premium and super-premium diets contain a large concentration of useful high-quality components.
 Thus, a cat needs smaller portions of premium food.

 You’re also recommended to read this guide if your cat is always hungry.